 According to Graham, defensive investors are investors who are unwilling to put the time and effort behind their investments.
 Such investors don’t prefer an active approach to invest and like a portfolio that needs minimal research and monitoring.
 Hence, they tend to seek conservative investments as they don’t require too much effort.

-Most investment experts recommend investors to choose investments based on their risk tolerance levels.
+Most investment experts recommend investors choose investments based on their risk tolerance levels.
 However, Graham believed that investors must take risks based on the amount of intelligent effort they are willing to expend.

 Hence, passive or defensive investors must expect average returns from their investments.
 Such investors can create balanced investment portfolios and invest in both equity and debt.
 He also recommends that conservative investors can consider investing 50% in stocks and 50% in bonds or cash.

 For defensive investors, this is more important since they are not active and rebalance their portfolios only when some major changes occur.
 In the book, The Intelligent Investor, Graham offers four ground rules for defensive investors for investing in common stocks:

-- Diversify Optimally – For defensive investors, diversification is an unavoidable feature of the investment portfolio.
+For defensive investors, diversification is an unavoidable feature of the investment portfolio.
 This is because defensive investors are not active investors and hence a diverse portfolio can reduce the impact of unfavorable market movement on their returns.

-- Choose Large & Conservative Companies – Defensive investors must opt for stocks of large and conservative companies.
+Defensive investors must opt for stocks of large and conservative companies.
 While the returns offered by such stocks are lower than small/mid-cap companies, they are more stable and offer consistent returns.

-- Look for consistent dividend payment history – Defensive investors should also look for companies that have a consistent track record of paying dividends to shareholders.
+Defensive investors should also look for companies that have a consistent track record of paying dividends to shareholders.
 Graham recommends looking at the last 20 years of dividend payment history to be sure.

 For defensive investors, it is important to ensure that they limit the price at which they will buy a stock.
 Graham recommends not paying more than 25 times the average earnings over the last 7 years and 20 times the earnings for the last 12 months.

 To make stock selection easy, Graham listed down 7 stock selection criteria for defensive investors.
 If you are a defensively-minded investor, then these criteria can help you ensure that you pick the right stock for your portfolio.

 Graham states that defensive investors must exclude stocks of small companies as they might be subject to more than average fluctuations.
 He believes that larger companies are more stable in their earnings.

 The Current Ratio is a popular measure of the short-term liquidity of a company.
 This is calculated with respect to the company’s available assets and liabilities.
 In simpler terms, it is a measure of the company’s ability to generate enough revenue to pay off all its debts and is often used to determine the financial health of the company.
-The Current Ratio is calculated as follows:

 Current Ratio=Current Assets/Current Liabilities

 An acceptable Current Ratio varies across industries and sectors.
 While a ratio between 1.5 and 3 is usually considered healthy, you must ensure that you look at the sector average before deciding.
 Also, be careful of companies with a Current Ratio of lower than 1 as it can be an indication of a company with liquidity problems.

 Graham believed that for a company to be worthy of investment, it should have consistent positive earnings over time.
-He recommends defensive investors to look at the earnings of the past 10 years and assess if the company has been profitable and consistent overtime or not.
+He recommends defensive investors to look at the earnings of the past 10 years and assess if the company has been profitable and consistent over time or not.

 Defensive or conservative investors tend to prefer dividend-paying stocks as they usually seek a steady flow of income from their investments.
 Hence, they must pay attention to the dividend payment history of a company before investing in it.

 While Graham was skeptical about anyone being able to accurately predict the growth in earnings of a company, he wanted to invest in companies that are increasing their profits consistently.
 This was an indication that the company was heading in the right direction.

 Many investors look for stocks with a low price-to-earnings ratio, it cannot be the only factor to consider.
 According to Graham, defensive investors must look for stocks where the current market price is not more than 15 times the average earnings over the last three years.
-You must also remember that P/E ratios differ by sectors/industries.
+You must also remember that P/E ratios differ by sector/industry.
 Hence, ensure that you look at the P/E ratios of the company’s competitors before making a decision.

 The Price to Asset ratio is not used as commonly as it used to be earlier.
 While this is primarily due to the rise of technology companies, while analyzing companies from the traditional sectors like manufacturing, consumer staples, energy, etc., that were more capital-intensive, Price to Asset ratios can be helpful to defensive investors.